 Back to top

 The following is a list of a few of the most recently published EMC reports.
-These reports can be reviewed at the EMC office or can be purchased for $5 each.
-For a more comprehensive list call 585 753-5063.

 - Survey of Monroe County Residents’ Perception of Environmental Issues, November 1997.

 This survey investigated residents’ perceptions of the quality of the environment, top environmental issues, and the visibility of the EMC.

 - Preservation of Environmentally Sensitive Areas in Monroe County, April 1996.

 This report was prepared by the Monroe County Environmental Management Council Preservation of Environmentally Sensitive Areas Committee.
 The report identifies sites in Monroe County that were identified by Conservation Boards and environmental groups as environmentally sensitive.
 It describes the method of reviewing sites, prioritization methodology, the committee’s field investigations and strategies for the preservation of the sites.

 - Survey of Waste Hauler Practices in Monroe County, January 1995.

 This report was prepared by the Monroe County Environmental Management Council and is the compilation of results of a survey of residents of Monroe County to determine costs to residents for having the garbage and recyclables picked up; and specific items that haulers pick up.

 - Status Report on Waste-To-Energy Technologies, Related Issues and Concerns, March 1994.